FabriceF23/ticket-lifecycle/README.md

 # osTicket - Ticket Lifecycle: Intake Through Resolution

-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
+This tutorial explains how a ticket in the osTicket system goes from being created to being solved.

 ## Environments and Technologies Used

-- Microsoft Azure (Virtual Machines/Computer)
+- Microsoft Azure (Virtual Machines/Computers)
 - Remote Desktop
 - Internet Information Services (IIS)